Ohm-Rishabh/ECE260B_Project/README.md

 5. Choose necessary permissions (e.g., repo for repository access).

 6. Click "Generate token" and copy it immediately.

-Use this PAT when prompted for a password in Git operations.
 ---

 ## **Daily Workflow**